JLLeitschuh/WPI-CS3043-Imitation-Game/README.md

 ##Live Version of Website
 Github offer an awesome web hosting service.
 If you push code to the `gh-pages` branch it will automatically accessible on the web [here](http://jlleitschuh.github.io/WPI-CS3043-Imitation-Game).
 Just make sure that master is also up to date too.

+## Adding Dependencies
+You shouldn't need to add dependencies but if you do use bower if possible.
+This will keep the dependencies clean and easy to update.